30 years of experience

 Since its creation, AEIDL has been an active stakeholder in various policies introduced by Europe.
 Policies that targeted local initiatives, promoting communication and exchange at European level, identifying good practices, strengthening local capacities, empowering local actors, supporting cooperation, exploiting and disseminating knowledge, and evaluating results.

-Among the initiatives we have been involved in over the years are: the Local Development and Employment Initiatives (LDEIs), the Rural Carrefours, the Territorial Employment Pacts, rural development policies including the LEADER Community Initiative and its equivalent programme for fisheries areas (FARNET), the EQUAL Community Initiative, numerous cooperation programmes, urban development initiatives (URBAN, URBACT), the EU’s main environment programme, LIFE, the local development aspects of the EU Cohesion policy, and ESF initiatives focusing on social enterprise and the social economy.
+Among the initiatives we have been involved in over the years are: the Local Development and Employment Initiatives (LDEIs), the Rural Carrefours, the Territorial Employment Pacts, rural development policies including the LEADER Community Initiative and its equivalent programme for fisheries areas (FARNET), the EQUAL Community Initiative, numerous cooperation programmes, urban development initiatives (URBAN, URBACT), the EU’s main environment programme, LIFE, the local development aspects of the EU Cohesion policy, ESF initiatives focusing on transnational cooperation, social enterprise and the social economy, migration (AMIF), socially responsible procurement and gender.

 These different initiatives have contributed to building an open, inclusive, and imaginative Europe – a proud achievement for countless local actors and project promoters who have received EU support for their projects.
 These people are proud to be involved in the construction of a community unique in the world, rich in diversity and multiculturalism.